moleculerjs/site/source/docs/0.13/logging.md

 ```

 ### Custom object & array printing formatter
-You can set a custom formatter function to print object & arrays.
+Set a custom formatter function to print object & arrays.
 The default function prints the objects & arrays to a single line in order to be easy to process with an external log tool.
 But when you are developing, it would be useful to print objects to a human-readable multi-line format.
 For this purpose, overwrite the `logObjectPrinter` function in the broker options.

 **Output with default function**
 ```